-Scan History

-Trends
+The report includes the overall risk score for the device, and all the issues and comments.

 Settings

 Network settings

+In this section, you set the network address and gateway for the spOT appliance.
+Ensure the address is unique and does not conflict with other addresses

 Select Settings from the More menu at the top of the main page.
-The System Settings page is shown, which shows the Network Settings for spOT.
+The System Settings page is shown, which shows the Network Settings for the spOT appliance.